New tech uses present challenges – and a host of opportunities – for the world’s poorest countries

-It should go without saying that to buy and sell things online, people must have internet access.
+It should go without saying that in order to buy and sell things online, people must have internet access.
 But that access is hampered for LDCs by factors from lack of infrastructure to geography to government readiness.
-Having access to the Internet is necessary, but often not a sufficient condition for getting online.
-According to a recent ITU report, 76 per cent of the population of LDCs is covered by a mobile broadband signal, while only 25 per cent are using the Internet.
-This means that two-thirds of the population who could use the Internet do not use it.
 Getting more people in LDCs online requires efforts at multiple levels and via multiple sectors.
-And this work, ranging from funding to logistics, policy to trust, is a mighty task.
+And this work, ranging from funding to logistics to policy, is a mighty task.

-With more than 1.3 billion online shoppers in 2020, our giant global marketplace presents countless opportunities for people in the world's poorest countries – if the digital divide can be overcome.
-An eCommerce boost could mean much for country economies, and the possibility of greater outside investment.
+With 1.2 billion online shoppers in 2016, our giant world marketplace presents countless opportunities for people in the world's poorest countries – if the digital divide can be overcome.
+An ecommerce boost could mean much for country economies, and the possibility of greater outside investment.

 Access to new markets and the potential for job creation and trade growth could increase people's earnings.
-And there is a lot people in LDCs can do pending affordable connectivity, tools and training.
-In addition, certain barriers for women, youth and small businesses could be overcome, thereby levelling the playing fields through increased inclusivity and incomes. eCommerce is among the few sectors with the potential to add value to LDCs in the region while helping them to diversify their economies and graduate from the group.
-Making progress with eCommerce in LDCs means understanding different country conditions and asking the right questions: Are there 4G networks?
+And, there is a lot people in LDCs can do pending they have affordable connectivity, tools and training.
+In addition, certain barriers for women, youth and small businesses could be overcome, thereby levelling playing fields through increased inclusivity and incomes.

+The world remains in the early days of buying and selling via the internet.
+Making progress with ecommerce in LDCs means understanding different country conditions and asking the right questions: Are there 3G networks?
 Is the country landlocked or an island nation?
-Are government policies in place to regulate eCommerce?
+Are government policies in place to regulate commerce?
 Do citizens have access to education?
 Can people afford phones or computers?
 Is there a largely rural population?

-The United Nations Conference on Trade and Development (UNCTAD) with financial support from the Enhanced Integrated Framework (EIF) developed the Rapid eTrade Readiness Assessments of Least Developed Countries, an eCommerce ecosystem analysis that offers needed insights into a country’s ability to engage in eCommerce and what is needed to do so.
+The Enhanced Integrated Framework (EIF) in partnership with UNCTAD and LDCs develops what are termed Rapid eTrade Readiness Assessments of Least Developed Countries, analysis that offers needed insights into a country’s ability to engage in ecommerce and what is needed in order to do so.
 Specific recommendations are made related to policy, information and communications technologies (ICT) and trade logistics.